Skip to Main Content

 Risk Rating 2.0 allows FEMA to calculate premiums more equitably across all policyholders based on the value of their home and individual property's flood risk.
 With access to the latest industry technology and NFIP mapping data, policyholders will be able to better understand how their flood risk is reflected in the cost of their insurance.

-• Phase II: All policies renewing on or after April 1, 2022, will be subject to the Risk Rating 2.0 rating methodology.
+• Phase II: All remaining policies renewing on or after April 1, 2022, were subject to the new pricing approach.

-For more information regarding the update to the NFIP's risk rating methodology, click here.
+For further description of features and more information regarding the update NFIP's risk rating methodology, click here.

 Flood Safety Tips